Outdoor Fun

 Fredericksburg

-With a state park, bats, museums, wineries and breweries, it’s a Hill Country getaway to please everyone.
+With a state park, bats, museums, wineries, and breweries, it’s a Hill Country getaway that will please everyone.
 As a spring break bonus, the drive to Fredericksburg is a scenic byway and will be bursting with blooms.

 Weekend Guide to Fredericksburg